 We have derived a significant portion of our fee and commission income and interest income from margin loans to customers from trading activity of certain institutional market maker customers with whom we internalize the execution of trades of our customers.
 We earn fee and commission income from such market maker customers for executing trades as well as commissions paid by them for order flow, which is net compensation received from firms to which our broker-dealer subsidiaries send equity and options orders, and fees for outstanding short sale positions.
 We also earn interest income on margin loans we grant to them.
 Our arrangements with such market maker customers have provided us and our customers with a substantial liquidity pool for trading, including reduced settlement costs for us and enabling faster execution of trades for our customers.
-Prior to the end of fiscal 2024, we had such an arrangement indirectly with an institutional market maker customer of our affiliate FST Belize, and since approximately the beginning of fiscal 2024 we have had such an arrangement with an institutional market maker customer of our Freedom Global subsidiary.
+Prior to the end of fiscal 2024, we had such an arrangement indirectly with an institutional market maker customer of our Freedom Global subsidiary.
 We receive a commission from such institutional market maker customers for executing their trades, and in the past we earned such commissions indirectly through commissions we received from FST Belize.
-For the year ended March 31, 2024, we earned fee and commission income from the market maker customer at our Freedom Global subsidiary in an amount of \$196.7 million, representing 12% of our total fee and commission income for fiscal 2024.
+For the year ended March 31, 2024, we earned fee and commission income for the market maker customer at our Freedom Global subsidiary in an amount of \$196.7 million, representing 12% of our total fee and commission income for fiscal 2024.
 For the year ended March 31, 2024, we earned interest income from margin lending from the market maker customer at our Freedom Global subsidiary in an amount of approximately \$100 million, representing 6% of our total interest income from margin lending for fiscal 2024.
 For fiscal 2024, 2023 and 2022, approximately 14%, 60% and 82% of our fee and commission income from our affiliate